Minnesota youth vaping trial of e-cigarette maker Juul opens

 MINNEAPOLIS (AP) — Minnesota Attorney General Keith Ellison will personally open his state’s case against Juul Labs on Tuesday, the first of thousands of cases against the e-cigarette maker to reach trial.

-Minnesota is seeking more than $100 million in damages, Ellison said, accusing San Francisco-based Juul of unlawfully targeting young people to get a new generation addicted to nicotine.
+Minnesota is seeking more than $100 million in damages, Ellison said, accusing Washington, D.C.-based Juul of unlawfully targeting young people to get a new generation addicted to nicotine.
+The court seated an eight-woman, four man jury Tuesday morning.
+Opening statements were expected to finish in the afternoon.

 Juul has faced thousands of lawsuits nationwide but most have settled, including 39 with other states and U.S. territories.
 Not Minnesota, which won a landmark $7.1 billion settlement with the tobacco industry in 1998.
 Minnesota added tobacco industry giant Altria, which formerly owned a minority stake in Juul, as a co-defendant in 2020.

 Altria completed its divestiture this month and says it effectively lost its $12.8 billion investment.
-But it didn’t abandon e-cigarettes: Just a few days later, Altria announced a $2.75 billion investment in Juul’s rival, the startup NJOY.
+But it didn’t abandon e-cigarettes: Just a few days later, Altria announced a $2.75 billion investment in Juul’s rival, the vaping company NJOY.

 “We will prove how Juul and Altria deceived and hooked a generation of Minnesota youth on their products, causing both great harm to the public and great expense to the State to remediate that harm,” Ellison said in a statement.
 He plans to hand the case over to attorneys for two outside law firms after delivering part of the opening statements.